distantJing/InDepth-Eva-MRC/README.md

 * **Researchers:** InDepth-Eva-MRC can easily help you to view the baseline model of MRC task, and provide fine-grained evaluation analysis of the model.
 * **New to MRC:** InDepth-Eva-MRC can quickly help you understand the process of mrc tasks, and can also make you understand the model more clearly through fine-grained analysis.

+## Main Supported Functionality
+* Preloads several MRC models and datasets, and provides the user interface to quickly train an MRC model.
+* Provides fine-grained evaluation analysis of the pre-loaded model.
+* Provides interface to support new users’ model analysis.

+We hope that

 ## Overview Architecture
 ![alt 属性文本](./src/framework.png )
 Our system consists of five main modules: